-Thank you all very much again for your support!
+Thank you for your time,

 Hello.
 My name is Daniel Bodin and am in my first year of study at Concordia Seminary.
 Growing up in the suburbs of Minneapolis, Minnesota, the idea of being a pastor has been with me since I was around 8 years old.
 At times, the pull was hard.
 Other times, it was just kind of sitting in the back of my mind.
 With God’s help, I took a step of faith and applied to Concordia Seminary, St. Louis.
 After being accepted, my wife and I packed up our home and two small kitties and left behind our jobs and family.
 I’m the youngest of four and have a twin brother.

 I attended St. Cloud State University for my undergraduate years.
 Switching majors at least five times, I finally graduated with a Bachelors in English, more specifically Rhetorical and Applied Writing.
 My first two years I attended school on a music scholarship but I decided that wasn’t a future career for me.
 While finishing the requirements to turn my first two years into a minor, I met my wife in the Music department.
 We later married after we both finish our Bachelor programs.

 Before Seminary, I wasn’t exactly sure what God’s plan was for me; especially since my education was English and Music, my significant job experience was in Graphic Design, and, before coming to seminary, my most recent job was in the Escrow department of a popular online bank.
 I can think of only one vocation that uses all of these experiences at once: Pastor.